sts10/bottle-rs/readme.markdown

 - [ ] Consider an option NOT to compress directory before encrypting it.
 Would need to be able to unbottle .tar.age files.
 - [ ] An option to use your ssh key instead ([which age supports](https://github.com/FiloSottile/age#ssh-keys))
 - [ ] Might be neat if could read file from [stdin](https://doc.rust-lang.org/std/io/struct.Stdin.html) and/or output to stdout, so could be used in a shell-command chain.

+## Other tools you may be interested in

+Before writing this Rust tool, I tried to do something similar using [a shell script](https://github.com/sts10/bottle).